Often times power training and strength training and are used interchangeably and people ask ‘Is power and strength the same thing?’.

 How do you measure the intensity of a KB Throw?
 Can you possibly do 1 RM testing?

-However, if I think about the movement of a Kettlebell Throw backward, it comes fairly close to a Snatch or Power Snatch, so I use that as a reference.
+However, if I think about the movement of a Kettlebell Throw backwards, it comes fairly close to a Snatch or Power Snatch, so I use that as a reference.
 For example, if the athlete is able to Power Snatch 70 kg, the athlete can use a 16 kg Kettlebell for throwing movements.

 Is that accurate?